hepesu/LineRelifer/README.md

 The data should be organized into directories.
 The directory tree is:

-  * `data/predict`, contains the images for preidction
+  * `data/predict`, contains the images for prediction
-  * `data/result`, contains the output results from preidction
+  * `data/result`, contains the output results from prediction

 2. Download the model from release and put it in the same folder with code, then rename to `model.h5`.